pakoti/IOT_Hero/README.md

 # IOT Hero
-in this repository i am trying to collect code and project for ESP8266  For Internet of things projects.
+in this repository i am trying to collect codes and projects for Internet of things(IOT) projects.

 IOT projects: